NagendraPanditi/E-commerce_Sales_Analysis/README.md

 # E-commerce_Sales_Analysis
-Data Abalytics Project showcasing E-commerce Sales Analysis using Python, SQL, and Power BI
+Data Abalytics Project showcasing E-commerce Sales Analysis using Python, SQL, and Power BI.

-Data Analytics Project – End-to-End Business Insights
 1. Overview
     This project demonstrates a complete end-to-end data analytics workflow, starting from raw dataset processing in Python to building an interactive Power BI dashboard for business insights.
     The objective of the project is to clean, analyse, and transform structured data into meaningful insights using industry-standard tools such as Python, MySQL, and Power BI.